DMPRoadmap/roadmap/README.md

 * Ruby on Rails Tutorial Book: http://www.railstutorial.org/

 #### Installation
-* Create your mysql db.
-Select UTF-8 Unicode (utf8mb4) encoding.
+* Create your database.
+Select UTF-8 Unicode (utf8) encoding.
-* Fork the repository and then clone it onto your server
+* Clone this repository (or Fork the repository first if you plan on contributing)

 >     > git clone https://github.com/[your organization]/roadmap.git